skele2k/skele2k/README.md

 ### Hi there 👋

 - 🔭 I’m currently building a website for a startup of my own.
-Also, doing both front-end and back-end on nodejs.
+Also, i am all ears in new ideas and chances.

 ### Connect with me: